algorandfoundation/xGov/Council/xgov_council-X.md

 ## Relevant Experience

 My background is in finance and accounting.
 I’ve been in crypto since 2017, and began actively building in 2021.
-While I’m not a developer, I’ve developed a nuanced understanding of Algorand through hands-on involvement in multiple protocols.
+While I’m not a trained developer, I have a solid understanding of Algorand through hands-on involvement in building multiple protocols.
 I view blockchains not only as technical marvels, but as economic ones and that perspective shapes how I think about governance and incentives.

 Since joining the Algorand ecosystem, I’ve been a part of many communities, but my proudest contribution is co-founding TxnLab.
-We’ve built several core products including nf.domains, use-wallet, and most recently, the Reti Pooling Protocol.
+We’ve built several core products including nf.domains, use-wallet, the Reti Pooling Protocol, and most recently, Haydrops.

 I’ve also written extensively about governance, public goods, and economic design in crypto.
 Find links below.